 "A wise man is not for or against anybody, truth is his only concern," wrote Confucius in the year 510 B.C.

-The science of making wise choices
+Ethics is the science of making wise choices

 Unfortunately, during the last sixty years, ethics, the science of making wise choices, has progressively narrowed its ambitions.
 Instead of dealing with general concerns, discussions have turned to life-and-death situations, such as shipwreck survivors stranded on an island with limited food and too many mouths to feed.